 Notable Rolex Day-Date References

 The Rolex Day-Date is defined by material, presence, and symbolism more than technical variation.
-Collectors focus on metal choice, case size, dial configuration, and production era, because those factors shape both desirability and long-term value.
+Collectors focus on metal, case size, dial configuration, and production era, because those factors shape both desirability and long-term value.
+The references below define the modern Day-Date landscape.

 1. Rolex Day-Date 40 Ref.
 228238 — Yellow Gold

-This reference represents the most traditional and instantly recognizable Day-Date configuration.
+This is the most traditional and instantly recognizable Day-Date configuration.
 Yellow gold paired with the President bracelet is the image most people associate with the model.
-It carries strong historical continuity and remains the clearest expression of the Day-Date’s leadership identity.
+The champagne Roman dial in particular is the most liquid configuration and the one that defines the “President look” for most buyers.

 Key Specs: